Welch, West Virginia: History

 When presidential candidate John F. Kennedy visited Welch by automobile caravan in 1960, he saw a city whose businesses were struggling due to a growing poverty rate throughout the county.
 What Kennedy learned here during his campaign for the 1960 West Virginia primary was believed to be the basis of the aid brought to the Appalachian region by the Kennedy and Lyndon Johnson administrations.
 During a speech in Canton, Ohio on September 27, 1960, he stated "McDowell County mines more coal than it ever has in its history, probably more coal than any county in the United States and yet there are more people getting surplus food packages in McDowell County than any county in the United States.
 The reason is that machines are doing the jobs of men, and we have not been able to find jobs for those men."

 The first recipients of modern era food stamps were the Chloe and Alderson Muncy family of Paynesville, McDowell County.
 Their household included fifteen persons.
 On May 29, 1961, in the City of Welch, as a crowd of reporters witnessed the proceedings, Secretary of Agriculture Orville Freeman delivered $95 of federal food stamps to Mr. and Mrs. Muncy.
-This was the first issuance of federal food stamps under the Kennedy Administration, and it was the beginning of a rapidly expanding program of federal assistance that would be legislated in the "War on Poverty".
+This was the first issuance of federal food stamps under the Kennedy Administration, and it was the beginning of a rapidly expanding program of federal assistance that would be legislated in the "war on poverty".

 In the 1960s and 1970s, McDowell County coal continued to be a major source of fuel for the steel and electric power generation industries.
 As United States steel production declined, however, McDowell County suffered further losses.
 In 1986, the closure of the US Steel mines in nearby Gary led to an immediate loss of more than 1,200 jobs.
 In the following year alone, personal income in McDowell County decreased dramatically by two-thirds.
 Real estate values also plummeted.
 Miners were forced to abandon their homes in search for new beginnings in other regions of the country.

 In 2006, the city received national attention when it, along with Police Chief Robert K. Bowman were the defendants in a lawsuit brought by the ACLU after Bowman allegedly prevented rescuers from providing CPR to a gay man suffering cardiac arrest.
 After the wrongful death claim was allowed to proceed, the lawsuit was settled for an undetermined amount.

-In recent years, Welch has attracted the construction of new state and federal prisons which are creating some sources of economic renewal.
-The city has begun restoration of its historic downtown area.

-Welch has been the celebrated location of an annual Veterans Day Parade which over the decades has attracted a distinguished list of speakers, including Presidents Harry S. Truman and Lyndon B. Johnson.
+Welch has been the celebrated location of an annual Veterans Day Parade that, over the decades, has attracted a distinguished list of speakers, including Presidents Harry S. Truman and Lyndon B. Johnson.

 The McDowell County Courthouse and Welch Commercial Historic District are listed on the National Register of Historic Places.